Media, Writing, and Communications Certificate in Professional Copyediting, Proofreading, and Fact-Checking

-The Certificate is awarded to students who successfully complete the three required courses and two elective courses within three years.
+The Certificate is awarded to students who successfully complete the five required courses and two elective courses within three years.

 Note: Students are required to take Mastering English Grammar/WPUB1-CE9503 and Fact-Checking for Accuracy/WPUB1-CE9502 before taking any elective courses in the Certificate program.
 Please see the course descriptions below for more information.

-For further advisement, please contact the Center for Applied Liberal Arts at email@example.com.
+For advisement, please contact the Center for Publishing and Applied Liberal Arts: (212) 998-7289 or firstname.lastname@example.org.

 Must be completed within